 The following are new projects in need of funding that demonstrate this commitment to the Earth and its most vulnerable inhabitants:

-In Mali, almost half of the population lives below the poverty line.
+In a certain West African country*, almost half of the population lives below the poverty line.
 Food insecurity is a real problem, and climate change is only making it worse.
 Drought and deforestation contribute heavily to desertification, which is aggravated by uncharacteristic weather patterns and lowered soil humidity.

-World Renew is working to implement the Bocage method of farming in the Bora region of Southern Mali.
+World Renew is working to implement the Bocage method of farming here.
 This is a holistic approach to agriculture in which a perimeter of trees and hedges is planted around plots of farm land.
 The landscape is designed so that trees, crops, and livestock co-exist in order to create a healthier ecosystem and to combat soil erosion, fires, and flooding.

 Conservation Agriculture in Honduras

 In Honduras, droughts, high temperatures, and intense rainfall have serious effects on crop production.
 As a result, rural households frequently experience food insecurity.

 In response, World Renew is working to educate farmers on Conservation Agriculture, the principles of which include minimum soil disturbance, permanent soil cover, and crop rotation.
 These methods have significantly increased the yields of healthy crops for those who have switched over, and they help farmers withstand the effects of climate change on their agricultural production.